mike-ferguson/PROSPECTION/README.md

 1) Normalized RMSE (NMRSE) is used to evaluate model performance/confidence in the stock prediction.
 I have found that anything less then 0.1 is usually pretty accurate the next day, with above 0.1 being more unstable and less reliable, usually for stocks that have recently had their IPO, or for stocks that have crazy price fluctuations, like Tesla or some other penny stocks.
-2) On my 2018 MacBook Pro, each individual predict takes about 2 seconds (serial, not parallized yet), so factor this in when running large lists of stocks.
+2) On my 2018 MacBook Pro, each individual predict takes about 9 seconds (3 seconds with  each of 3 epochs) (serial, not parallized yet), so factor this in when running large lists of stocks.
 I am currenlty working on optimizing and hope to get the time way down.
+   So, running the full 500 list takes about 75 minutes, or about 1 hour 15 minutes.
+You can adjust # of epochs, of course.

 How To Use: I created this program to be very easy to get started and use in a black-box way, without needing to know too much ML, again using most of the source above, so credit to them for the actual model and most of the code.
 Here is how to use: